rusty-snake/tricks/_posts/2022-06-25-grapheneos.md

   - Position > Services > Bluetooth Search: Off
 - Not security/privacy relevant but really handy.
   - System > Gestures and Moves > One hand mode: On
+  - Notifications > Allow snooze for notifications: On
+- Enable Material You if you want.
+  - Styles & Wallpapers > Use wallpsper colors: On
+- To catch "hidden" or short-living notifications, you should enable notifications histroy and review it.
+  - Notifications > Notifications histroy: On
+- Enable app pining.
+  - Security > More Security settings > App pining: On
 - System > user profiles: TODO
 - Do not include private data in your device name.
   - About the Phone > Device name

-<p></p>

-- You can disable auto-complete in Vanadium if you don't need it.
-  - Privacy and Security > Search and URL completion: Off

 ## F-Droid

+> _TODO: Use Neo Store here._

 Go to <https://f-droid.org/>, download F-Droid, verify it using gpg¹, transfer it to your phone, install it and update it.